-- Provide nourishment and support for the gastrointestinal and urinary systems, particularly for cellular epithelial wall integrity to avoid colonisation biofilm integration (Bone, 2007).
+Provide nourishment and support for the gastrointestinal and urinary systems, particularly for cellular epithelial wall integrity to avoid colonisation biofilm integration (Bone, 2007).

-It’s important to see an educated natural health practitioner to ensure your treatment protocol is the best it can be for you and ensure it is safe with no contraindications to your health.
-Many times with reoccurring UTIs there is an underlying health factor that needs to be addressed.
+It’s important to see an educated natural health practitioner who will ensure your treatment protocol is the best it can be for you and ensure it is safe with no contraindications to your health.
+Many times with reoccurring UTIs, there is an underlying health factor that needs to be addressed.
 A naturopath will spend time to evaluate what’s happening on a biochemical level and investigate these pathways to provide specific and meaningful treatments.